Ged (Earthsea): Biography

-Tenor, Ged, and Therru received a message to visit the village where Ogion's house was.
+Tenar, Ged, and Therru received a message to visit the village where Ogion's house was.
 This was a trap laid by Aspen, a sorcerer, and pupil of Cob, who had previously harassed Tenar.
-He ced the couple under a spell, imprisoned and abused them for some time, and finally attempted to kill them.
+He placed the couple under a spell, imprisoned and abused them for some time, and finally attempted to kill them.
 Therru, who had avoided being captured, called Kalessin.
 The dragon arrived in time to save the couple and kill Aspen.
 It was revealed that Therru was kin to dragons; her actual name was Tehanu.
 Kalessin offers to take Tehanu away, but Ged, Tenar, and Tehanu resolve to live a simple life at Ogion's former house.

 Years later, Ged, now approaching old age, counseled Alder.
 Alder was a sorcerer troubled by dreams where the dead, including his wife, begged him to free them from eternal, dreary existence in the Dry Land.
-Ged told the man to seek out Tenar and Tehanu, who were on Havner at the time advising King Lebannen.
+Ged told the man to seek out Tenar and Tehanu, who were on Havnor at the time advising King Lebannen.
 Alder does so.
 After concluding many momentous events, Tenar returns to live with Ged on Gont.